Tip 1 – Monitor wobble cushions in the classroom

 Make sure you’re monitoring the child’s response to the cushion.
 You need to be sure that the child’s attention and/or focus is improving once they start using the air-filled sensory cushion.
 There is no value in having a child sit on a cushion if it is not helping.
 We discuss things that you can look out for on our sensory seating page.

 Tip 2 – Inflate it!

-Tip 3 – Ensure the child is on the cushion
+Tip 3 – Ensure the child is sitting on the sensory cushion

-The child must be fully seated on the cushion!
+The child must be fully seated on the movement cushion!
 Again, a simple thing to check for but I have frequently seen children in schools perching on the front of their chair to avoid sitting on the cushion.
-This frequently happens with the wedge style cushions (e.g. Move n Sit).
+This often happens with the wedge style movement cushions (e.g. Move and Sit).
 If the child is perching at the front of their chair with only a little bit of their body touching the cushion, then they are not going to get any benefit from it.
-They should have their body back in the chair so that they are fully seated on the cushion.
+The child should have their body back in the chair so that they are sat fully on the wobble cushion in the classroom.

-Make sure the cushion is the right size for the child.
-Typically wobble cushions come in two sizes: child and adult.
+Make sure the sensory cushion is the right size for the child.
+Typically wobble cushions for students come in two sizes: child and adult.
 The child’s entire bottom and the top of their thighs should be on the cushion.
 Their thighs should not be bulging over the sides.
-Older and or bigger students may need an adult size (I have one eight year old who requires an adult-sized cushion).
+Older and or bigger students may need an adult size (I have worked with one eight year old who required an adult-sized cushion).
 Don’t just assume a child will need a child’s size.
 Match the cushion size to the individual student’s needs.

 Tip 5 – Do the child’s feet still touch the ground?

-You must make sure the child can still touch the ground with their feet when they are sitting on the air filled cushion.
-The cushion, especially the move n sit wedge style, will make the child sit higher in their seat.
-The movement also makes their seat more unstable.
-If their feet are not touching the ground they may fall out of their chair and also be more disruptive with their movement to the other students in the class.
+You must make sure the child’s feet can still touch the ground when they are sitting on the wobble cushion in the classroom.
+The cushion, especially the Move and Sit wedge style, will make the child sit higher in their seat.
+The movement also makes them more unstable in their seat.
+If their feet are not touching the ground, they may fall out of their chair.
+They may also be more disruptive with their movement to the other students in the class.